How workplace data can future-proof hybrid working environments

 Never have we seen a bigger shake-up of the workplace as we have in the past two years.
 With that shake-up comes lots of uncertainty for commercial property owners.
 Business leaders want to substantiate the decisions they are making, ensuring that ultimate efficiency and usage of space is achieved and to do that, they want to make decisions backed by evidence.
 Enter workplace data.

 Workplace data can help paint a picture for business leaders, allowing them to accurately analyse their needs and make constructive decisions upon understanding workplace functions.
-It also provides leaders with the necessary tools and insights to properly understand their organisation’s people.
+It also provides leaders with the necessary tools and insights to properly understand their organisation’s people and the future of work.
 With the help of data, you can minimise unnecessary expenditure and better understand where a business is going and what that will entail for things like space usage.
 This kind of intel allows businesses to be future-proofed and will help attract people back to commercial offices in a hybrid working model.